Types of Raft Foundations – Advantages and features

 piled raft foundation

-Rafts are supported by pile foundations in this type of Mat Foundation, as illustrated in the figure.
-When the loads on the structure are extremely high, the soil bearing capacity is very low, and the water table is very high, these foundations are used.
-Piled raft foundations are ideal for high-rise buildings, and heavy industrial structures such as high-rise RCC chimneys, silos, and storage tanks that are typically supported by a single foundation element.
-Due to their high cost, they are not commonly used in residential applications.
+Pile foundations support rafts in this type of mat foundation, as illustrated in the figure.
+Engineers use these foundations when the structure’s loads are extremely high, the soil bearing capacity is very low, and the water table is very high.
+Piled raft foundations suit high-rise buildings and heavy industrial structures such as RCC chimneys, silos, and storage tanks, which typically rely on a single foundation element.
+Because of their high cost, builders rarely use them in residential applications.
 Piled raft foundations eliminate the need to design a very heavy raft foundation or a very conservative pile foundation with larger depths.

 Instead, they opt for a combination of an optimised raft foundation and a pile foundation capable to share the loads.
 Over the pile foundation, the raft foundation floats.
 Typically used in structures such as chimneys, silos, bunkers, and overhead storage tanks where even minor soil settlement may cause the structure to fail.